 The teacher's decision to promote or retain a student in grade school shall occur after notice and an opportunity for the parent to consult with the teacher.
 This notice shall be documented in, or accompanying, the last progress report before the final report card and shall include information for the parent on who to contact for a consultation.

 This notice of opportunity for consultation is intended to encourage the collaboration of teachers and parents in the education of students, and is not intended to infringe in any way on the duty of the teacher to make the decision to promote or retain a student in grade school.
 The Superintendent is authorized to issue administrative regulations in furtherance of this requirement.

 Appeal of Teacher Decision to Promote, Retain, Pass or Fail a Pupil

-Pursuant to A.R.S.
-15-521, it is the duty of every teacher to make the decision for promoting or retaining a student in grade school, and to pass or fail a student in high school.
+In accordance with A.R.S.
+15-701 and 15-701.01, it is the duty of every teacher to make the decision for promoting or retaining a student in grade school, and to pass or fail a student in high school.
 In accordance with A.R.S.
 15-342(11), a parent or student of majority (18 years of age) may appeal to the Board for reconsideration on any promotion, retention, pass or fail decision.
 The student and/or parent must present to the Governing Board proof that the student has or has not mastered the State Board adopted standards required for the specific grade level.
 Whether the Governing Board upholds or overturns the decision of the teacher, a written finding of their decision will be adopted by the Governing Board and provided to the parent or student of majority.

 Adopted: April 11, 2006